xing/jungle/README.md

 [![Swift](https://github.com/xing/jungle/actions/workflows/swift.yml/badge.svg)](https://github.com/xing/jungle/actions/workflows/swift.yml)

-A Swift command line tool to extract dependency information from a CocoaPods-based Xcode project.
+A Swift CLI to extract dependency information from a Xcode project (from Cocoapods or Swift Package Manager).
 Currently, that´s what you can do:
 - Dependency graph (dot format)
 - Cyclomatic complexity evaluation
 - Number of dependant modules